ademataydir/Splunk-universal-forwarder-installation-steps-on-windows/README.md

 ![image](https://github.com/user-attachments/assets/7ddc6de7-3ed8-4e76-b637-fe663b2492b5) © Splunk Inc.

 In order for Splunk Universal Forwarder to work, we must right-click on Splunk Forwarder in the Services section in the Task Manager and do Restart.

+### Note
+This content has been prepared for personal learning purposes related to the installation of Splunk software.
+All screenshots and software are the property of Splunk Inc. This page is not intended for commercial use.